 Nominal Interest Rate Definition

 In finance and economics, Nominal Interest rate refers to the interest rate without the adjustment of inflation.
 It is basically the rate “as stated”, “as advertised” and so on which does not take inflation, compounding effect of interest, tax, or any fees in the account.

 It is also known as Annualized Percent Rate.
 This is the interest compounded or calculated once in a year.

-Mathematically, the nominal interest rate can be calculated using the below formula is represented as below,
+Mathematically, it can be calculated using the below formula is represented as below,

 Nominal Interest Rate Example

 Let us assume that the real interest rate of investment is 3% and the inflation rate is 2%.
-Calculate Nominal Interest Rate.
+Calculate the Nominal Interest Rate.

-Therefore, the nominal interest rate can be calculated using the formula as below,
+Therefore, it can be calculated using the formula as below,

 So, the Nominal rate will be –